shwezhu/shwezhu.github.io/source/_posts/Golang/Basics/Basic-Syntax.md

 }
 ```

+Go's return values may be named.
+If so, they are treated as variables defined at the top of the function.
 A `return` statement without arguments returns the named return values.
-This is known as a "naked" return.
+This is known as a **"naked" return**.

 > **Naked return** statements should be used only in short functions, as with the example shown here.
 They can harm readability in longer functions.